Lecturer/Senior Lecturer in Additive Manufacture

 School/Department School of Aerospace, Transport and Manufacturing

 Based at Cranfield Campus, Cranfield, Bedfordshire

 Hours of work 37 hours per week, normally worked Monday to Friday.
 Flexible working will be considered

 Contract type Permanent

-A key aspect of the role will be generating income through the writing of proposals and developing your own specialist research area to support the overall WAM programme.
-The applicant will be expected to fulfil a major role in delivering and/or managing the new course on Metal Additive Manufacture and supporting teaching activities as well as supervising researchers and students.
+The successful applicant will be expected to fulfil a major role in delivering and/or managing the new course on Metal Additive Manufacture and supporting teaching activities as well as supervising researchers and students.
+Another key aspect of the role will be generating income through the writing of proposals and developing your own specialist research area to support the overall WAM programme.

-You will need to have a PhD in Physics, Materials Science, Computer Science, Robotics or Mechanical Engineering (or similar area), ideally involving laser or arc processing/welding.
-You should have a demonstrable track record of high quality research or technology development and experience of working with industry.
-Experience and/or qualifications in teaching are highly desirable.
+You will hold a PhD in Materials Science, Mechanical Engineering, Computer Science, Physics, or related area, ideally involving Additive Manufacturing, Laser or Arc Processing/Welding.
+You should have a demonstrable track record of high-quality research or technology development and experience of working with industry.
+Experience and/or qualifications in teaching are essential.

 To further demonstrate our commitment to progressing gender diversity in STEM, we are members of WES & Working Families, and sponsors of International Women in Engineering Day.

 We actively consider flexible working options such as part-time, compressed or flexible hours and/or an element of homeworking and commit to exploring the possibilities for each role.
 Find out more here.